 - For your security you only have three attempts to enter your PIN and password correctly before you are denied access to your services.

-- If reception on your cellphone is lost, immediately check what the problem could be, as you could have been a victim of an illegal Sim swop on your number.
-If confirmed, notify your bank immediately
+- If the reception on your cell phone is lost, immediately check what the problem could be, as you could have been a victim of an illegal SIM swop on your number.
+If confirmed, notify your bank immediately.

-- Inform your Bank should your cellphone number changes so that your cellphone notification contact number is updated on its systems.
+- Inform your Bank should your cell phone number changes so that your cell phone notification contact number is updated on the banking system.

-- Regularly verify whether the details received from cellphone notifications are correct and according to the recent activity on your account.
-Should any detail appear suspicious immediately make contact with your Bank and report all log-on notification that are unknown to you.
+- Regularly verify whether the details received from cell phone notifications are correct and correspond to recent activity on your account.
+Should any detail appear suspicious, contact your Bank immediately and report all log-on notification that are unknown to you.